Heavenly Stems and Earthly Branches - Full Guide

 On this page

-There are ten stems: Jia, Yi, Bing, Ding, Wu, Ji, Geng, Xin, Ren, Gui.
-They express the “heaven” pattern—the most visible layer of the chart.
-In Bazi, stems mainly govern outer expression and personal initiative.
-The stem on the Day pillar (the Day Master) is “you”; the other three stems stand for parents, siblings, spouse, children, and other outward relationships.
+There are ten heavenly stems: Jia, Yi, Bing, Ding, Wu, Ji, Geng, Xin, Ren, Gui.
+They stand for patterns in heaven's movement and are the most visible layer of the chart.
+In BaZi, stems mainly govern outward expression and personal agency.
+The day stem is "me"; the other three stems sketch outer relationships such as parents, siblings, spouse, and children.

-2. The twelve branches: inner “environment”—hidden stems and seasonal qi
+2. Earthly branches: inner environment, hidden stems, and seasonal qi

-There are twelve branches: Zi, Chou, Yin, Mao, Chen, Si, Wu, Wei, Shen, You, Xu, Hai—the Chinese zodiac animals.
-They express “earth” patterns—hidden energy, setting, and relationships.
-Branches are harder than stems because each branch hides one or more stems—the heart of Bazi and also the trickiest part.
+There are twelve earthly branches: Zi, Chou, Yin, Mao, Chen, Si, Wu, Wei, Shen, You, Xu, Hai.
+They stand for earthly dynamics: hidden currents, setting, and relationships.
+Branches are more complex because each branch hides one or more stems.
+That is where much of BaZi's subtlety sits.

 - Yang branches: Zi, Yin, Chen, Wu, Shen, Xu